mbo0000/Personal-Projects/.ipynb_checkpoints/README-checkpoint.md

 # Data Analytic Portfolio
 This github repo comprises a series of mini projects that cover data analytic topics I am interested in.
 Some projects are connected and touch on a single topic while others are standalone projects.

 ### Projects:
-* __Python Webscraping:__ scraping using selenium package for entry level data analyst job posting.
+* __Python Webscraping:__ scraping a small sample set using selenium package for entry level data analyst job posting in the San Francisco Bay area.
-* (WIP)__Texxt Analysis:__  using NLP(NLTK) package for highlighting top tools skill set required by potential employers using data from the Python Webscraping project.
+* (WIP)__Text Analysis:__  using NLP(NLTK) package for highlighting top tools required by potential employers using data from the Python Webscraping project.
+* (WIP) __Data Visualization:__ exporting dataset from Python Webscraping and Text Analysis projects into Tableau for data visualization dashboard.
+* (WIP) __EDA in Postgres:__ perform EDA on a group of dataset in Postgres using only SQL.
+* (WIP) __Automating Attendance Swap Request:__ using GSuite and Google App Script to create a simple attendance swap approval process.